nicolabs/nicobot/README.md

 Please first review [YAML syntax](https://yaml.org/spec/1.1/#id857168) if you don't know about YAML.

+## Using the Jabber/XMPP backend

+By using `--backend jabber` you can make the bot chat with XMPP (a.k.a.
+Jabber) users.

+### Jabber-specific options

+- `--username` and `--password` are the JabberID (e.g. *myusername@myserver.im*) and password of the bot's account, used to send and read messages.
+If either parameter is missing, will try to read `jid` and `password` from `~/.xtalk` file.
+- `--recipient` is the JabberID of the person to send the message to

 ## Using the Signal backend

 By using `--backend signal` you can make the bot chat with Signal users.